alheka/seventimeapi/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-sortBy           |  | If specified, a sort will be made on the specified parameter sortDirection    |  | "ascending" or "descending".
+fromDate         |  | If specified, machine time logs registered after or on this date will be included.
+The date has to be in the format 'YYYY-MM-DD' toDate           |  | If specified, machine time logs registered before or on this date will be included.
+The date has to be in the format 'YYYY-MM-DD' sortBy           |  | If specified, a sort will be made on the specified parameter sortDirection    |  | "ascending" or "descending".
 If specified and sortBy is specified the sort order will be ascending or descending